-If you're considering sperm donation, consider the long-term impact of your decision.
+If you're considering sperm donation, be mindful of the long-term impact of your decision.

-If you're providing a sperm donation to someone you know, be sure to discuss the potential legal issues.
-You might consider hiring a lawyer to draft a legal contract that defines your financial and parental rights and obligations.
+If you're providing a sperm donation to someone you know, consider hiring a lawyer to draft a contract that defines your financial and parental rights and obligations.

-The American Society for Reproductive Medicine and the Society for Assisted Reproductive Technology recommend that men who want to make sperm donations — including those who are known to recipients — complete the following screenings:
+The American Society for Reproductive Medicine recommends that men who want to make sperm donations — including those who are known to recipients — complete these screenings:

 - Age.
-Most sperm banks require donors to be between 18 and 39.
-Some sperm banks set an upper age limit of 34 rather than 39.
+Most sperm banks require donors to be between the ages of 18 and 39.
+Some sperm banks set an upper age limit of 34.

 - Physical exam.
-You'll have a physical exam to confirm your health.
-A blood sample or other specimens, such as a urine sample, will be tested for infectious diseases, such as HIV.
-If you become a regular sperm donor, you'll need to have physical exams every six months that you continue to provide sperm donations.
+The exam will include taking samples of your blood and urine to test for infectious diseases, such as HIV.
+If you become a regular sperm donor, you'll need to have physical exams every six months while you provide sperm donations.
 You'll be asked to report any changes in your health.

 - Personal and sexual history.
 You'll need to provide a detailed history of your sexual activities, drug use and other personal information to show whether you have risk factors for developing an infectious disease, such as HIV.
 You'll be asked to share detailed information about your personal habits, education, hobbies and interests.
 You might also be asked to provide pictures or videos of yourself or audio recordings of your voice.

 If you test positive for any medical conditions during the screening process, you'll be notified and referred to treatment or counseling.

 If you pass the screening process, you'll be asked to sign a consent form, which will likely state that you deny having any risk factors for sexually transmitted infections or genetic conditions.
 It's important to discuss whether you're open to contact from any child conceived with the help of your sperm.